 NICU is responsible for the development of scenarios and the weighting applied to those scenarios.
 For this purpose, three possible economic scenarios have been developed, being a positive, negative and base case scenario.
 In calculating the ECL, each of the scenarios is probability weighted and then applied to the exposures' PDs and LGDs.
 The scenarios have been developed using a combination of publicly available data and internal forecasts to form the initial baseline.
-For the current reporting period, the positive and negative scenarios utilise the global instability and ongoing impacts from the COVID-19 pandemic as the key drivers of the macroeconomic outlook.
+For the current reporting period, the positive and negative scenarios utilise the level of inflation and interest rates as the key drivers of the macroeconomic outlook.

-(b) Key assumptions in determining the provision for impairment of receivables (continued)
+(b) Key assumptions in determining the provision for impairment of receivables (cont'd)

-Forward-looking economic assumptions in the model included increasing inflation, rising interest rates and falls in property prices in key areas, resulting in a potential increase in the probability of default.
+Forward-looking economic assumptions in the model include high inflation and the resultant high cost of living for some time, and high interest rates, impacting borrowers maturing from low fixed rates (particularly those with a low savings ratio), resulting in a potential increase in the probability of default.
 These assumptions have been compared against the 'base case' for reasonableness.
-The base case scenario was modelled based on the facts and circumstances existing at 30 June 22 and forecasts of future economic conditions and supportable information that was available at that date, and includes significant management judgement.
+The base case scenario was modelled based on the facts and circumstances existing at 30 June 23 and forecasts of future economic conditions and supportable information that was available at that date, and includes significant management judgement.
 Nonetheless, given the lack of loss experienced by NICU and across the wider industry, more emphasis has been applied to the historical data available as opposed to forward looking information.
 Consideration has also been given to the level of undue cost and effort involved in utilising complex statistical models, which is not considered appropriate for the size and complexity of the portfolio.

 NICU considers the ECL to represent its best estimate of the possible outcomes and is aligned with information used by NICU for other purposes such as strategic planning and budgeting.
 Periodically NICU carries out stress testing of more extreme shocks to calibrate its determination of other potential scenarios.
-However, in view of the volatility, uncertainty, complexity and ambiguity of the current economic changes in both the domestic and global economy, ECL may ultimately vary from what has been determined, despite the best efforts of NICU.
+However, in view of the continuing uncertainty regarding the implications of geopolitical events, broader inflationary pressures and the path of monetary policy.
+ECL may ultimately vary from what has been determined, despite the best efforts of NICU.